Eddie Rosario Player Props: Braves vs. Diamondbacks

 Eddie Rosario At The Plate

-- Among the qualified batters in MLB play, he ranks 83rd in batting average, 115th in on-base percentage, and 29th in slugging.
+- He ranks 85th in batting average, 118th in on base percentage, and 29th in slugging among the qualifying hitters in MLB action.

-- Rosario has picked up a hit in 50 of 81 games this season, with multiple hits 19 times.
+- Rosario has picked up a hit in 61.7% of his 81 games this year, with more than one hit in 23.5% of those games.

-- Rosario has picked up an RBI in 29.6% of his games this season, with two or more RBI in 13.6% of his games.
-He has also driven in three or more runs in five contests.
+- Rosario has had an RBI in 24 games this year (29.6%), including 11 multi-RBI outings (13.6%).
+He has also driven in three or more of his team's runs in five contests.

-- In 38.3% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (8.6%).
+- He has scored in 38.3% of his games this year, with more than one run scored in 8.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.